crosstheages/public-data/patch-notes.md

 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.13.4546 Patch

+`2023-04-21 20:00 UTC`

+### Changes

+- Airdrop
+  - First batch of Airdrop has been sent!
+More details on airdrops in the medium article: <https://medium.com/cross-the-ages/cta-token-perks-weekly-sr-aidrops-77c87e952345>
+- Crafting
+  - Added an animation for powering up a card.
+More to come for the other crafts in the coming weeks!
+- Deck selection
+  - Updated the Deck selection screen with the ability to go to the edit mode directly from this screen.
+- Duel
+  - New design for the footer.
+You can now discard by sending cards you don't want in the lava pit!
+  - Affixes are now shown in the footer.
+  - You can now surrender freely after turn 8 without point restriction.
+- Relics
+  - New design for relics.
+- UI
+  - Added various missing sound effects for chest opening.
+- Localization
+  - Updated all localization for easter event.

+### Fixes

+- General Missions
+  - Fixed "Get X Exclusive cards" mission not counting properly when bought from the event shop.

 ## 0.13.4388 Patch

 `2023-04-12 13:00 UTC`